 Skip to Content

-Is Uganda Safe to Travel in 2023?
+Is Uganda Safe to Travel in 2024?
 Avoiding Crime and Scams

 Disclaimer: This post may contain affiliate links.
 Please see my disclosure policy for details.

-Is Uganda Safe?
-Key Takeaways
+Key Takeaways: Is Uganda Safe?

 A few of the biggest dangers for travelers visiting Uganda include petty theft/pickpocketing, auto accidents, disease (malaria, typhoid, traveler’s diarrhea), scams, corruption, and robbery.